iaderdor/calculator/README.md

 ## Getting Started

-Download the files and open `calculator.html` on a web browser.
+Download the files and open `calculator.html` on a web browser or just open [this link](https://iaderdor.github.io/calculator/calculator.html).

+## Special thanks

+To Chidume Nnamdi for [this article](https://blog.bitsrc.io/parsing-expressions-in-javascript-4c156f0cbaec) which helped me a lot for knowing how to parse an expression.

 ## Authors